matenure/sci-disco/README.md

 -0.101635,-0.199759,-0.071075,-0.200401,-0.024454,-0.059139,-0.207714,-0.276148,-0.122317,0.186963,-0.125493,-0.469269,0.075597,0.178241,-0.280112,-0.009582,0.14324,0.172974,0.214746,-0.454254,-0.431507,0.111782,-0.40951,0.015444,0.12723,0.511373,0.010537,-0.393149,-0.291198,0.013478,-0.227882,-0.33149,0.110768,0.155638,0.187104,-0.45447,-0.069795,0.012327,0.177607,0.226875,0.083095,0.199383,0.301913,0.086732,0.014111,0.299076,0.405646,0.087978,0.394384,0.337433,0.45761,0.316297,-0.159394,-0.309778,-0.025395,0.094475,-0.070276,0.021594,0.143423,-0.208096,0.349111,-0.200469,-0.116833,0.103009,0.256844,0.013612,-0.178708,-0.005631,0.464597,-0.167193,-0.167153,-0.001948,0.372564,-0.524499,-0.085119,-0.309263,-0.030215,0.020988,-0.134438,0.183071,-0.036979,0.051214,0.599335,-0.504123,-0.052932,0.224722,-0.122018,0.27477,0.928362,0.107967,0.434697,-0.214554,0.135348,-0.291281,-0.087283,0.25202,-0.224141,-0.016279,0.099986,-0.12937,-0.399735,0.904225,-0.157795,0.027236,0.046097,-0.01698,-0.021966,0.097468,-0.214259,-0.043609,-0.536244,-0.126465,0.032069,0.216483,0.223119,0.377865,0.386312,0.194793,0.212084,-0.306509,-0.080057,-0.357702,0.104477,-0.159406,-0.106419,-0.109911,0.113,-0.325842
 ```

 In citation-v2/split/time/, it contains the link info split by time.
 All three files (train, valid and test) contain the source and target node information.
+Take the train.pt as example, it contains the citation relation between two papers before the time.
 ```
 # train.pt example
 > train = replace_numpy_with_torchtensor(torch.load('train.pt'))